 MSS is focused on customers within the U.S. government, extending to the DoD, all branches of the U.S. Armed Services, the Department of Homeland Security, non-military agencies, and allied nations under FMS contracts funded by the U.S. government.
-MSS is the prime contractor at more than 40 military training and support facilities and supports more than 200,000 exercises and training events per year.
-The segment supports all four of the U.S. Army's combat training centers (CTCs) comprised of: the Joint Readiness Training Center (JRTC) in Fort Polk, Louisiana, which is the nation's premier training center for light infantry forces; the National Training Center (NTC) in Fort Irwin, California, the Army's premier heavy maneuver CTC; the Joint Multinational Readiness Center (JMTC) in Hohenfels, Germany, which is the U.S. Army Europe's combat maneuver training center for realistic training from the individual to the brigade level; and the Mission Command Training Program (MCTP) in Fort Leavenworth, Kansas, which delivers mission command training to the Army's senior commanders and is the Army's only worldwide deployable CTC.
-MSS continues its role as a long-time prime contractor for the Marine Corps air and ground forces under the Marine Air Ground Task Force (MAGTF) Training Systems Support (MTSS) contract.
-Under this contract and its two predecessors, MSS has been and continues to be the principal U.S. Marine Corps (USMC) mission support contractor providing training services since 1998.
+MSS is the prime contractor at more than 40 military training and support facilities and supports some of the largest exercises and training events each year including the largest annual constructive simulation training event under our Korea Battle Simulation Center (KBSC) support contract.
+Cubic won the recomplete of the KBSC contract which has a base and four option periods.
+The segment supports all four of the U.S. Army's combat training centers (CTCs) comprised of: the Joint Readiness Training Center (JRTC) in Fort Polk, Louisiana, which is the nation's premier training center for light infantry forces; the National Training Center (NTC) in Fort Irwin, California, the Army's premier heavy maneuver CTC; the Joint Multinational Readiness Center (JMRC) in Hohenfels, Germany, which is the U.S. Army Europe's combat maneuver training center for realistic training from the individual to the brigade level; and the Mission Command Training Program (MCTP) in Fort Leavenworth, Kansas, which delivers mission command training to the Army's senior commanders and is the Army's only worldwide deployable CTC.
 We also currently provide and/or have provided defense modernization support for 13 NATO entrants in Central and Eastern Europe under FMS contracts.

 We are adapting to a new era in defense and national security spending practices.
 In the past, many of the contracts we were awarded in MSS were long-term in nature, spanning periods of five to ten years.
 The DoD now relies heavily upon indefinite delivery/indefinite quantity (ID/IQ) and small business set aside contracts.
 For us that means a lower backlog of long-term service contracts due to the shorter term nature of these ID/IQ Task Order awards.
 Shorter-term contracts combined with this tougher competitive environment, where the "lowest price technically acceptable" bids usually win, have resulted in a trend toward lower profit margins from the segment in recent periods.
-For example, the gross profit margin in MSS was 11% in 2013 and 2012 compared to 13% in 2011.
+For example, the gross profit margin in MSS was 10% in 2014 compared to 11% in 2013 and 2012.
 Threats related to sequestration and margin compression were among the factors that resulted in a decline in the estimated fair value of MSS and a resulting \$50.9 million goodwill impairment in 2013.
 We must continue to work to keep our costs low to remain competitive under these market conditions.
 These conditions also provide the opportunity for us to increase our market share of the large DoD services market.
 To maximize our business opportunities under ID/IQ contract vehicles, we often seek new work both as a prime contractor and a subcontractor.
 By increasing our participation in multiple award ID/IQ contracts we improve our chances to develop new customers, programs and capabilities.
 Retaining customers is a critical component of our success; we remain vigilant in maintaining a high win rate on re-compete contracts to retain our customers.
-Despite the trend toward small business awards by the U.S. government, where we must take a role as a subcontractor, 88% of our revenues in fiscal year 2013 were as a prime contractor.
+Despite the trend toward small business awards by the U.S. government, where we must take a role as a subcontractor, 87% of our revenues in fiscal year 2014 were as a prime contractor.